 Osteopenia - Overview

-screening should begin sooner.1 USPSTF recommends that you and your doctor check your fracture risk using a tool such as FRAX to help decide whether you should be screened for osteoporosis.
-Talk to your doctor about your risk factors and when to start bone mineral density screening.
+The United States Preventive Services Task Force (USPSTF) recommends that all women age 65 and older routinely have a bone density test to screen for osteoporosis.
+If you are at increased risk for fractures caused by osteoporosis, routine screening should begin sooner.1 USPSTF recommends that you and your doctor check your fracture risk using a tool such as FRAX to help decide whether you should be screened for osteoporosis.
+Talk to your doctor about your risk factors and when to start bone density screening.

 The FRAX tool was developed by the World Health Organization to help predict your risk of having a fracture related to osteoporosis in the next 10 years.
 You can use this tool.
 Go to the website at www.sheffield.ac.uk/FRAX, and click on Calculation Tool.
-If you have had a bone mineral density test (BMD) on your hip, you can type in your score.
+If you have had a bone density test on your hip, you can type in your score.
 If you have not had that test, you can leave the score blank.

 Things that increase risk include: